How to Start Your Own LLC in South Dakota - Complete Guide

 Phone: (605) 773-4845

-Licensing depends on your industry and location.
-Federal permits may apply for certain professions, such as food services or healthcare.
-State-level requirements in South Dakota are minimal, but local municipalities often require licenses or permits for operating a business.
-If your business sells taxable goods or services, a sales tax license from the South Dakota Department of Revenue is required.
+These licenses vary depending on industry and location.
+Federal permits can be issued to specific professions, e.g. food services or healthcare.
+The requirements at the state level in South Dakota are low but local governments usually demand licenses or permits to run business.
+In case your business deals with taxable goods or services, then you are needed to have a sales tax license issued by the South Dakota Department of Revenue.

 8. Determine Your Tax Status